 UNIVERSITY OF LONDON

-2023

-Postgraduate programmes in Human Rights

-With academic direction from:
+Postgraduate programmes in Human Rights With academic direction from:

 london.ac.uk/human-rights World class.
 Worldwide.

 Join the World Class

 A mark of excellence

-.
 Gain a University of London degree from anywhere in the world and increase your potential career development.

-Quality of learning
+7 Quality of learning

-The MA Human Rights is a practice-based and interdisciplinary degree.
+Z The MA Human Rights is a practice-based and inter-disciplinary degree.
 It is designed and run by activist scholars based at the Human Rights Consortium at the School of Advanced Study, University of London.

-O Worldwide relevance
+) Worldwide relevance

 The programme is designed to be of worldwide relevance, and will help you to further your career development.
-You will benefit from the up-to-date knowledge of specialist academics and those working in the field who teach on the MA.
+You will benefit from the up-to-date knowledge of specialist academics and guest practitioners who support learning on the programme.

-4

 Access a wealth of online resources

 Study online and access course content through a Virtual Learning Environment (VLE).
 For each module there are online tasks to complete and you can discuss your work with fellow students and lecturers.

+ς

 Flexible learning

-With no travel, relocation or accommodation costs, studying for a University programme at a distance is cost effective.
+With no travel, relocation or accommodation costs, studying for a University of London programme at a distance is cost effective.
 What's more, you can continue working full time.

 "In a fast changing environment of worldwide access to higher education, a University of London degree continues to offer a guarantee of quality, value and intellectual rigour."

 Professor Wendy Thomson Vice-Chancellor, University of London

-THERE IS NO

 Your prestigious University of London qualification

 About your qualification

 When you graduate with a degree, diploma or certificate from the University of London you will receive two important documents - your Final Diploma (the parchment you receive on graduation) and a Diploma Supplement.

 The Final Diploma

 - Indicates that you were registered with the University of London and awarded a University of London degree, diploma or certificate.

-- Gives the name of the University of London Member Institution that developed the syllabus and provided assessment.
+- Gives the name of the University of London federation member that developed the syllabus and provided assessment.

 - Features the University of London crest and the Vice-Chancellor's signature.

 The Diploma Supplement

 - Describes the nature, level and content of programme you successfully completed.

 - Includes the transcript of courses taken, marks achieved and overall classification.

 - States the role of the School of Advanced Study and the method of study.

 Contents

 Postgraduate programmes in Human Rights

 Outstanding distance learning opportunities 6

 Why study Human Rights?
 8

 Programme structure 10

 Distance and flexible learning: how it works 11

 Entrance requirements 12

 How to apply and register 13

 Fees and further information 14

 Key dates

-Application deadline: 13 January 2023 Registration deadline: 1 February 2023

-Outstanding distance learning opportunities
+Application deadline: 19 August 2024

+Programme start: